khale/elf-hijack/README.md

 4. After attaching, the attack tool injects some shellcode into the target process's code segment (`.text`) (using `ptrace(POKE_TEXT)`).
 The purpose of this shellcode is to `open()` and subsequently `mmap()` the shared library into the target process's address space.
-Newer systems will prevent this code injection, in which case more clever use of `ptrace()` is necessary.
+Newer systems will prevent this sort of code injection, in which case more clever use of `ptrace()` is necessary.
 See [countermeasures](#countermeasures) for more detail.